-Much like spousal maintenance the amount of child support you may receive or will be required to pay is dependent upon your annual salary.
-Additionally, in some cases there are other factors which are taken into consideration.
+Much like spousal maintenance, the amount of child support you may receive or will be required to pay is dependent upon your annual salary.
+Additionally, in some cases there are other factors that are taken into consideration.

 Child support is meant to help custodial parents financially support their children after a divorce.
 The amount you may be entitled to depends on a number of factors, including the healthcare, schooling, and the everyday or special needs of your child or children.
 Your income and financial resources and the standard of living that your children are accustomed to will also be taken into account.

 New York has statutory guidelines based on the combined parental income.
 For one child, this is 17% of the adjusted gross income; 25% for two children; 29% for three children; 31% for four children; and no less than 35% of the total income for five or more children.